paarthtoraskar/SBMS/README.txt

-fHere are some pertinent points -
+Here are some pertinent points -

 - This web app is a business management app for a small, fictional software application development company.
 - This was built in Spring 2013, my first semester in grad school, as a credit requirement for a course and was my first foray into ASP.NET MVC.
 The point was to try out several of its features and get a good working knowledge.
 As a consequence, there are parts of this project that do not fit into the whole product or are incomplete.
 Recently, I've made some key updates.